 By now, you've probably already conquered email list management and your contacts are properly segmented.
 It’s time to think about how you can personalize your email marketing approach further using behavioral data.

 In this post, we’ll:

-Explain what behavioral email marketing does
+- Explain behavioral email marketing in simple terms

 What is behavioral email marketing?